 Outpatient treatment is another option for people struggling with addiction.
 In outpatient treatment, the individual will typically meet with a therapist or counselor on a weekly basis.

 They may also attend group meetings and participate in other activities related to their recovery.
-Outpatient treatment can be helpful for people who are not able to commit to an inpatient program or who need more flexibility in their treatment.
+Our outpatient addiction treatment in Los Angeles can be helpful for people who are not able to commit to an inpatient program or who need more flexibility in their treatment.

 Therapy for Substance Use Disorders